Have you ever wished for a few extra

-CBD Oil is derived from the Cannabis Sativa or the hemp.
-Unlike Marijuana, CBD Oil contains little to no THC (less than .03% THC).
+CBD Oil is derived from the Cannabis Sativa or hemp.
+Unlike Cannabis, CBD Oil contains little to no THC (less than .03% THC).
 Which means that it doesn’t cause a head high.

 CBD Oil instead is cannabidiol, which interacts with your bodies natural endocannabinoid receptors to help us relax, reduce pain and more.
 Our endocannabinoid system regulates sleep, appetite, pain, and immune system response.